heyKANB/Pumpkin-Patch/replit.md

 # Overview

-This is a web-based farming simulation game built with a full-stack architecture.
-Players can plant multiple crop types (pumpkins and apples), grow diverse crops, and manage resources like coins, seeds, and harvested produce on a dynamic grid-based farm field.
-The game features real-time growth mechanics where crops take 60 minutes to mature, progressive field expansion from 3x3 up to 10x10, and a Kitchen system for processing pumpkins into valuable pies.
+This is a web-based farming simulation game built with a full-stack architecture featuring a map-based navigation system.
+Players navigate between different game areas through an interactive map menu: Farm Field for crop management, Kitchen for food processing, Marketplace for trading, and Store Front (coming soon).
+The game includes multiple crop types (pumpkins and apples), real-time growth mechanics, progressive field expansion from 3x3 up to 10x10, and a Kitchen system for processing crops into valuable pies.
 Enhanced with fertilizer system for accelerated growth, multiple crop types with different pricing, autumn/October theming throughout, and Google AdSense integration for monetization.

 # User Preferences